Can You Dig It? (The Mock Turtles song): Remix

 Vodafone began to use the song in its UK television advertisements for Vodafone Live! in 2002, raising the song's profile.
 Fatboy Slim and Simon Thornton remixed the song for a single release by Virgin Records.
 Issued on 3 March 2003 as a CD and cassette single, the remix peaked at number 19 on the UK Singles Chart.
 Following the remix's release, Vodafone subsequently started using the remixed version of the song on their adverts thereafter.
-This remix coincided with the release of Virgin's Can You Dig It?: The Best of The Mock Turtles, to which this new remix was the sole single released to promote it.
+This remix coincided with the release of Virgin's Can You Dig It?: The Best of the Mock Turtles, to which this new remix was the sole single released to promote it.
+Steve Woof, head of EMI's range marketing, commented that after Vodafone licensed the song, it gave the label "the perfect reason" to create a mid-price Best of the Mock Turtles compilation album.
+He told Music Week that "when the ad finishes and the sales start to taper off, we'll probably drop it down to budget level."